sbiemont/fugologic/readme.md

 #### Engine evaluation

-Then, launch the evaluation process by setting a new input value for each `fuzzy.IDVal` of the engine.
+Then, launch the evaluation process by setting a new crisp input value for each `fuzzy.IDVal` of the engine.

 The result contains a crisp value for each fuzzy output value defined.